 Custer had one.
 Sheridan had one.
 So did Burnside, Breckinridge and Cumming.
 Even the most famous Civil War general (or notorious, depending one which side of the Mason-Dixon line you’re on) had one.
 Except William Tecumseh Sherman’s flag never saw any fighting.
 In fact he created his flag as a symbol of peace.

-To quickly recap, the Civil War career of Gen. Sherman, he had a nervous breakdown early on in the war.
+To quickly recap, the Civil War career of General Sherman, he had a nervous breakdown early on in the war.
 After being relieved of military command of Kentucky, he went home to Ohio to recover.
 He returned to duty that same year and was eventually placed under the command of his good friend, Ulysses S. Grant.

 This proved to be the entire South’s undoing.
 Not just the Confederate Army and not just the Confederate States or America: for the entire South, Sherman’s return to duty was the beginning of the end.
 As Sherman saw successes on the battlefields of the south, he rose in rank.
 When Grant took command of the Union Army, he promoted Sherman to his old job.